Kalan-Lab/zol/README.md

 bash comprehensive_tests.sh
 ```

-Expected results using the version v1.6.12 can be found at: https://zenodo.org/records/17449428.
+Expected results using version 1.6.13 can be found at: https://zenodo.org/records/17504312.

 ## License: